"Infinite bad guys from a small door. Way to rip off the clown car."

 - Enemies that respawn when they're scrolled off screen.

-- A rare variation is when enemies respawn when the game is saved, exited and loaded again.
+- Enemies that respawn when the game is saved and reloaded.

 Bosses are exempt from this.
 Bonus and other items usually don't respawn this way, unless something Randomly Drops